GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - At least one field among `title` and `description` should be provided.
 If you don't want to display a tooltip, do not provide the `tooltip` field in your step.
 - To use data stored with `mapProjectData`, include the placeholder `$(...)` in your text.
   - For example, the description `"Drag $(firstObject) to the scene"` will be displayed `"Drag Platformer to the scene"`.
+- You can also use a function that will display dynamic data in your tooltip texts.
+Available functions:
+  - Use `$(instancesCount:firstObject)` to display the number of instances on the scene of the object saved under the key `firstObject`.

 ### `editorSwitches`